 Glitz as PwC Chess4Change Grand Slam Ends in Lagos

-The curtains have finally dropped seventh edition of PwC Chess4Change Secondary Schools chess competition at the Indoor Sports Hall of Molade Okoya Thomas’ Teslim Balogun Stadium, Surulere Lagos on Friday.
+The curtains were finally drawn on the seventh edition of PwC Chess4Change Secondary Schools competition at the Indoor Sports Hall of Molade Okoya Thomas’ Teslim Balogun Stadium, Surulere Lagos on Friday.

 In his remarks, the Country Operations Partner, PwC Nigeria, Mr. Pedro Omontuemhen, reiterated PwC Chess4Change’s support and commitment for the collaboration with Lagos State brand and plans to reach all the Education Districts.